influxdata/sandbox/README.md

 ![Kapacitor Configuration](./documentation/static/images/configure-kapacitor.png)

-Then you are ready to play with the TICK Stack!
+Then you are ready to get started with the TICK Stack!